cogitosnippet/MinorProject-3-JS_HTML_CSS/README.md

 # Project Title - Hacking Simulator

-### Created a hacking simulator which has green background and it shows these messages with random delay of 1 to 7 seconds
+Created a hacking simulator which has green background and it shows these messages with random delay of 1 to 7 seconds

-  ###### List of Messages that will Appear.
   Initializing Hacking ...
   <br>
   Reading your files ...